HURRY! Ballot Opens for Stays in A House for Essex

 Her life is depicted in the fixtures and fittings within and without, appearing as the pregnant figure on the tiles, with the building itself her second husband's shrine to his dead wife.
 In turn, Perry and Holland created a beautiful homage to all aspects of Essex, from bold and brassy stereotypes to the bucolic landscapes that surround the house.

-Part art exhibition, part holiday home, A House for Essex is so popular that every quarter, a ballot is held with a computer generated selection made.
-The ballot is now open for dates in October and November 2017.
+Part art exhibition, part holiday home, A House for Essex is so popular that every quarter, a ballot is held with a computer-generated selection made.
+The ballot is now open for dates from December 2017 to February 2018.
 The house sleeps up to four people, including up to two children aged 10 upwards and prices range from £785 to £1850 for two or three nights, depending on the dates.
-The closing date for entries is midnight on 29 August 2017.
+The closing date for entries is midnight on 31 October 2017.

 * To enter the ballot visit living-architecture.co.uk